Tips For Understanding and Practicing Forgiveness

 There are a few things to remember as you work on forgiving others:

-- You’ll have to confront the deeper issue.
-Particularly if you are working to forgive deep hurts like abuse, abandonment, or betrayal, you will need to work with someone who can help you navigate that pain and help you come up with specific ways you can practice forgiveness while feeling emotionally safe.
+• You’ll have to confront the deeper issue.
+Particularly if you are working to forgive deep hurts like abuse, abandonment, or betrayal, it helps to work with someone who can help you navigate that pain and help you come up with specific ways you can practice forgiveness while feeling emotionally safe.

 TheHopeLine can help you make a path to forgiveness, even when it feels impossible.
 Forgiveness looks different for everyone and we all need help to forgive.
-Email a mentor or live chat with us to discover how you can free yourself from bitterness and practice forgiveness without re-entering a toxic or abusive relationship,
+Chat with us to discover how you can free yourself from bitterness and practice forgiveness without re-entering a toxic or abusive relationship.